 Field-hunting tip

-Look in oxidized zones of uranium-bearing pegmatites and hydrothermal deposits country — that is the host setting where phosphuranylite typically forms.
+Look in oxidized zones of uranium-bearing pegmatites and hydrothermal deposits country, the host setting where phosphuranylite typically forms.
 If you start seeing autunite, torbernite, curite in float, you are in the right ground.
 Field specimens usually show a platy crystals, earthy masses, coatings, crusts habit, so train your eye for that shape before scanning the outcrop.